hoangsvit/eplus.dev/cm04pafp9000r09jv7uosbon0.md

 In this lab, you learn about Security Command Center by exploring the service’s analyzed assets and export features.

-### What you'll do
+### Objectives

-In this lab, you learn how to:
+In this lab, you learn how to perform the following tasks:

 * Create a continuous export pipeline to Pub/Sub.

-* Export and analyze SCC findings with BigQuery.
+* Export and analyze SCC findings in a BigQuery table.

 ### Prerequisites

-It is recommended the learner has familiarity with the following before starting this lab:
+It is recommended that you're familiar with the following before starting this lab:

-* Fundamental understanding of cloud computing concepts.
+* Cloud computing concepts.

-* Familiarity with the Google Cloud console.
+* Google Cloud console.

-* Familiarity with [severity classifications for findings](https://cloud.google.com/security-command-center/docs/finding-severity-classifications) is recommended, but not required.
+* The [severity classifications for findings](https://cloud.google.com/security-command-center/docs/finding-severity-classifications) (this is recommended but not required).

-* Familiarity with Pub/Sub and BigQuery is recommended, but not required.
+* Pub/Sub and BigQuery (recommended but not required).

-## **Setup and requirements**
+## Setup and requirements

 ### Before you click the Start Lab button

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click **Start Lab**, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click **Start Lab**, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need:

 * Access to a standard internet browser (Chrome browser recommended).

-**Note:** Use an Incognito or private browser window to run this lab.
-This prevents any conflicts between your personal account and the Student account, which may cause extra charges incurred to your personal account.
+**Note:** Use an Incognito (recommended) or private browser window to run this lab.
+This prevents conflicts between your personal account and the student account, which may cause extra charges incurred to your personal account.

-* Time to complete the lab---remember, once you start, you cannot pause a lab.
+* Time to complete the lab—remember, once you start, you cannot pause a lab.

-**Note:** If you already have your own personal Google Cloud account or project, do not use it for this lab to avoid extra charges to your account.
+**Note:** Use only the student account for this lab.
+If you use a different Google Cloud account, you may incur charges to that account.

 ### How to start your lab and sign in to the Google Cloud console

 1. Click the **Start Lab** button.
-If you need to pay for the lab, a pop-up opens for you to select your payment method.
-On the left is the **Lab Details** panel with the following:
+If you need to pay for the lab, a dialog opens for you to select your payment method.
+On the left is the Lab Details pane with the following:

-    * The **Open Google Cloud console** button
+    * The Open Google Cloud console button

     * Time remaining